 This can be a close second or maybe even worse than calling collect.
 NEVER make a call using your credit card from a hotel or payphone without first confirming the rate.
 Sometimes there are multiple phone switches that the call must pass through, meaning the hotel may be charging you as well as the local and long distance carriers.
-Airport credit card phones are notorious for this and can be more than US $3.00 a minute in Europe.
+Airport credit card phones are notorious for this and can cost more than US $3 a minute in Europe.

 Cards that use increments of “credits” usually have hidden fees when dialed from mobile phones and pay phones.
 They may advertise a low rate per minute, but make the difference up with hidden connection fees by taking a few “points” from your balance here and there.

 Tip: Many cards may not have English instructions on them.
 When you purchase the card, ask the clerk if you need to dial a prefix on pay phones for international calls; this can save time and frustration!